awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

 	  `false`.
 This parameter is only relevant for `queueMode` being either `BP_QMODE_QUEUE_DROPTAIL` or `BP_QMODE_QUEUE_DROPHEAD`.

+- The transmissible data type `BPNetworkIdentifierT` is an unsigned integer of at least 16-bit width (implementation-dependent), its values identify a network of DCP nodes.

 - The transmissible data type `BPPayloadHeaderT` holds all the header information for an individual payload.
 It is a record with the following fields in the given order: